nonissue/gifs-playground/README.md

 ## Initial Work

-Okay after hours of struggling, I can compute stopovers:
+Okay after hours of struggling, I can compute stopovers and it works with ETS data (with caveats, see Issues below)

 ```bash
 tsc src/gtfs-utils.ts; node src/gtfs-utils.js